fenago/ml-workshop/lab_guides/Lab_3.md

 ![Figure 3.11: Error analysis methodology ](./images/B15781_03_11.jpg)

-Figure 3.11: Error analysis methodology

-Considering the preceding diagram, the process to perform error analysis is as follows:

-1. The performance evaluation is calculated on all sets of data.
-This measure is used to calculate the error for each set.

-2. Starting from the bottom to the top, the difference is calculated as
-    follows:

-    The dev set error (12%) is subtracted from the testing set error (12%).
-The resulting value (0%) is saved.

-    The train-dev error (9%) is subtracted from the dev set error (12%).
-    The resulting value (3%) is saved.

-    The training set error (8%) is subtracted from the train-dev error (9%).
-The resulting value (1%) is saved.

-    The Bayes error (2%) is subtracted from the training set error (8%).
-    The resulting value (6%) is saved.

-3. The bigger difference determines the condition that is most seriously affecting the model.
-In this case, the bigger difference occurs between the Bayes error and the training set error, which, as shown in the preceding diagram, determines that the model is suffering from *high bias*.

-    Note

-    The train/dev set is a combination of data in the training and the validation (dev) sets.
-It is usually of the same shape as the dev set and contains the same amount of data from both sets.

-An explanation of each of the conditions is as follows, along with some techniques to avoid/fix them:

--   **High Bias**: Also known as underfitting, this occurs when the model is not learning from the training set, which translates into the model performing poorly for all three sets (training, validation, and testing sets), as well as for unseen data.

-    Underfitting is the easiest condition to detect and it usually requires changing to a different algorithm that may be a better fit for the data available.
-With regard to neural networks, it can typically be fixed by constructing a bigger network or by training for longer periods of time.

--   **High Variance**: Also known as overfitting, this condition refers to the model\'s inability to perform well on data that\'s different than that of the training set.
-This basically means that the model has overfitted the training data by learning the details and outliers of the data, without making any generalizations.
-A model suffering from overfitting will not perform well on the dev or test sets, or on unseen data.

-    Overfitting can be fixed by tuning the different hyperparameters of the algorithm, often with the objective of simplifying the algorithm\'s approximation of the data.
-For instance, for decision trees, this can be addressed by pruning the tree to delete some of the details that were learned from the training data.
-In neural networks, on the other hand, this can be addressed by adding regularization techniques that seek to reduce some of the neuron\'s influence on the overall result.

-    Additionally, adding more data to the training set can also help the model avoid high variance, that is, increasing the dataset that\'s used for training the model.

--   **Data mismatch**: This occurs when the training and validation sets do not follow the same distribution.
-This affects the model as although it generalizes based on the training data.
-This generalization does not describe the data that was found in the validation set.
-For instance, a model that\'s created to describe landscape photographs may suffer from a data mismatch if it is trained using high-definition images, while the actual images that will be used once the model has been built are unprofessional.

-    Logically, the best way to avoid data mismatch is to make sure that the sets follow the same distribution.
-For example, you can do this by shuffling together the images from both sources (professional and unprofessional images) and then dividing them into the different sets.

-    Nevertheless, in cases where there is not enough data that follows the same distribution of unseen data (data that will be used in the future), it is highly recommended to create the dev and test sets entirely out of that data and add the remaining data to the large training set.
-From the preceding example, the unprofessional images should be used to create the dev and test sets, adding the remaining ones to the training set, along with the professional images.
-This helps to train a model with a set that contains enough images to make a generalization, but it uses data with the same distribution as the unseen data to fine-tune the model.

-    Finally, if the data from all sets comes from the same distribution, this condition actually refers to a problem of high variance and should be handled as such.

--   **Overfitting to the dev set**: Lastly, similar to the variance condition, this occurs when the model is not generalizing but instead is fitting the dev set too well.

-    It should be addressed using the same approaches that were explained for high variance.

 In the next exercise, we will calculate the error rate of the model on the different sets of data, which can be used to perform error analysis.

 Exercise 3.05: Calculating the Error Rate on Different Sets of Data